Alexzihaohu/2021s1final/ccc.md

 - MPI allows users to realize data parallel and computing parallel, we can split the data to be run by same program on different nodes.
 - workload Management tool(SLURM) is used to schedule the jobs of users, allocates exclusive and/or non-exclusive access to resources (compute nodes) to users for some duration of time so they can perform work.
 - With a cluster architecture, applications can be more easily parallelized across them.
 Parallel computing refers to the submission of jobs or processes over multiple processors and by splitting up the data or tasks between them (random number generation as data parallel, driving a vehicle as task parallel).

+### Version Control system

+- 是啥
+  - Version Control = Revision Control = Source Control = Source Code Management
+  - Managing changes to documents, computer programs, large websites, and other collections of information
+  - Revision numbers: letters or numbers used to represent each change
+- 为啥用
+  - keep tracking changes
+  - revert to a specific checking point
+  - work with people
+- 分为三种
+  - local：Revision Control System
+  - centralized：Concurrent Versions System (CVS) Subversion (SVN)
+  - distributed：Git  Mercurial
+- 名词
+  - Repository: a collection of commits, branches and tags etc.
+  - Commit: an individual change to a repository.
+  - Branch: represents an independent line of development.
+It is a parallel version of a repository.
+  - head: A named reference to the commit at the tip of a branch.
+  - HEAD: The current branch.
+  - Tag: A reference typically used to mark a particular point in the commit chain.
+  - Remote repository: A version of something that is hosted on a server (Bitbucket, Github, Gitlab).
+  - Clone: creating a repository from another repository
+  - Checkout: create a local working copy from the repository, or to switch between the branches
+  - Pull: Fetching changes and merging them.
+  - Push: Sending your changes to a remote repository.
+  - Merge: take changes from one branch into another.
+  - Rebase: To reapply a series of changes from one branch to another and reset the head of that branch to the result.

 ## Week 4